helena128/MachineLearning/README.md

 ### Task 4.2 - K-means
 Given point, find distance to the points in training set and find class of the point.

+## Task 5 - Clustering
+Detect class for elements using K-means clustering method

+## Exam
+Retrieve data from db, normalize, logistic regression and KNN